wgxli/quantum-simulator/README.md

 ## Limitations
 * Does not yet support time-varying potentials.
-* Currently supports only one dimensional wavefunctions.
+* Currently supports only one-dimensional wavefunctions.
 * Components with very high energy are discarded to improve numerical stability.